DSL7f/DSL-Chatbot/README.md

 4. **IMPORTANT**: Set the OpenRouter API key as a secret:
    - In the app settings, go to the "Secrets" section
-   - Add a new secret with the key `OPENROUTER_API_KEY` and your API key as the value:
+   - Add your API key in the following format:
-     ```
+     ```toml
      OPENROUTER_API_KEY = "sk-or-v1-your-api-key-here"
      ```
+   - Make sure to include the quotes around your API key
-   - Save the secret
+   - Click "Save" to store your secret

-5. Deploy the app.
+5. Deploy the app by clicking "Deploy!"

-If you don't set the API key as a secret, the app will still work, but users will need to input their own OpenRouter API key.
+The application is designed to check for the API key in the following order:
+1. Streamlit secrets (for cloud deployment)
+2. Environment variables (for local development)
+3. User input (as a fallback)

+This ensures that your app will work seamlessly in both local and cloud environments.

 ## Usage